frogocomics/TurboCast/README.md

 ### Data Analysis and Visuals
 Exploratory analysis code is provided in the Jupyter notebook format in the [EDA folder](./src/data/eda).
-- ```EDA_spatial.ipynb```: Spatial EDA: Correlation matrix analysis, PCA/clustering analysis, radar/station correlation analysis
+- ```EDA_spatial.ipynb```: Spatial EDA notebook containing correlation matrix analysis, PCA/clustering analysis, radar/station correlation analysis
-- ```EDA_temporal.ipynb```: Temporal EDA: Time series decomposition, lagged correlation analysis, autoregression analysis
+- ```EDA_temporal.ipynb```: Temporal EDA notebook containing time series decomposition, lagged correlation analysis, autoregression analysis
-- ```EDA_weather_processing.ipynb```: EDA to inform what date range to use before missing data imputation; also includes visualizations for the PowerPoint presenting, including a map of all the weather station locations.
+- ```EDA_weather_processing.ipynb```: EDA to inform what date range to use before missing data imputation; also includes visualizations for the PowerPoint presentation, including a map of all the weather station locations.

 After model training and evaluation code is run, ```visualize_model.ipynb``` in the [model folder](./src/model) is used to generate visualizations for model performance.
 Six visualizations are generated: